bmuellerhstat/07-erb-lab/README.md

 ## Objectives

-1. Set a controller action to render a separate view
+1. Use erb substitution to display ruby variable info on a view.
-2. Render HTML in the view
+2. Use erb scripting to iterate over an enumerable and display info on a view.

 ## Instructions